0xMousa/Passive-Scanner/README.md

-# scanner
+# Passive Scanner

-Passive Scaner script get a PCAP file and analysis all packets and create a table have open ports and OS using TTL fingerprint.<br /><br />
+Passive Scaner it script that get a PCAP file and analysis all packets and create a table have open ports and OS using TTL fingerprint.<br /><br />
 States colum don't has any meaning on TCP<br />
 but in UDP<br />
   we have two status:<br />